 Now that your Indeed pipeline is down to the top 2-3 marketing recruitment candidates, you should be able to review your thorough notes on them in the system.
 If you’re using Indeed to its fullest capacity, each candidate’s profile should have:

 - The candidate’s original resume and application information

 - Any assessment or project results (if you went through Indeed’s assessment center)

 - Reference check contacts or reference check notes if you already did them

 Now, you need to decide on who is the best hire for your business.
 We highly recommend involving other people in this decision, even if they haven’t been already.
-Consider who the new hire might be working with or under, and not just your viewpoint as a business owner.
+Consider who the new hire might be working with or under, and not just your viewpoint as a business owner, or check out their recommendations on LinkedIn.
 Then, you can have a constructive and professional dialogue on who should get the job offer and why.

 Step 7: Getting the Offer Letter Signed